vaniapril/genuis/README.md

 > The unnecessary duplications of getters will be shortened, for example `ui.same.same.another.` will be shortened to `ui.same.another.` if the second `same` is the only getter in the first `same`.

 ### Themes
-In [GenUIs] you can define different values for a UI element depending on the theme.
+In [GenUIs] you can define different values for a UI properties depending on the theme.
 To do this, one of the structure names must contain the theme name.
 Let's consider the following element call:
 ```dart
 ui.moduleName.folder.name.key.element
 ```